oppia/oppia-android/wiki/Installing-Oppia-Android.md

 - To learn about how we write tests at oppia-android, please refer to: [Oppia Android Testing](https://github.com/oppia/oppia-android/wiki/Oppia-Android-Testing).

-- To get started with Bazel, please see [Oppia-Bazel-Setup-Instructions](https://github.com/oppia/oppia-android/wiki/Oppia-Bazel-Setup-Instructions) and follow the instructions appropriate to your OS.
+- To learn more about getting started with Bazel, please see [Oppia-Bazel-Setup-Instructions](https://github.com/oppia/oppia-android/wiki/Oppia-Bazel-Setup-Instructions) and follow the instructions appropriate to your OS.

 - If you run into any issues during your setup, search our [discussions](https://github.com/oppia/oppia-android/discussions) forum or start a new discussion.